Which Kitchen Countertop Costs More: Quartz or Granite?

 Many contractors have already shared in open sources that the situation is “scary and unstable” — because they simply can’t predict how much a new order will cost even a month from now.

+If you're thinking about updating your kitchen — now might be the best time to act.
 Don’t delay your choice, especially if you're eyeing a unique granite slab: the more exclusive the stone, the higher the risk that it will be sold out next month.

 What to Choose: Summary and Personal Checklist